 TRAINING FOR MENTAL TOUGHNESS

-So how do we train for mental strength?
-It’s not easy, and sacrifices must be made.
-You have to be prepared to do what is uncomfortable for you, and develop extreme discipline.
+How do we train for mental strength?
+It’s not easy and sacrifices must be made.
+You have to be prepared to do what is uncomfortable for you and you must develop extreme discipline.
 Instant gratification will have to be delayed with your mind set on the future reward.
-Separate yourself from the weak general population who disregard the future reward for instant satisfaction.
+Separate yourself from the general population who disregard the future reward for instant satisfaction.
 This is practiced in the gym and outside the gym; someone who overeats disregards the future, an addict disregards the future, someone who stays in their comfort zone in training disregards the future.

-- 8 for 15: Grab an 8 rep squat weight, and don’t rack it until you have gotten 15.
+- 8 for 15: Grab an 8 rep squat weight and don’t rack it until you have gotten 15.
 Rest only by standing there with the bar on your back.

-- Pushup + prowler: 20 pushups and then prowler push, only take 5 deep breaths between each, keep going until you drop below 10 pushups, or you can no longer move the prowler.
+- Pushup + Prowler: 20 pushups and then prowler push, only take 5 deep breaths between each, keep going until you drop below 10 pushups or you can no longer move the prowler.